mathesar-foundation/mathesar-wiki/design/process.md

 Design problems are concerned with design aspects of the product that are lacking, unresolved, or otherwise preventing a desirable future state from being achieved.

 ## Point-of-view, Goals and Constraints
 During the point-of-view phase, we turn the problem into an actionable, goal-oriented statement.
 Actionable is key here, as we understand there's no "right" product feature or design solution; we have to decide which is best for the situation we're in.
 The point of view is essential for decision-making and helps us focus our energies to prioritize.
-While no decision or solution has to be predetermined or fully worked out in advance, identifying the constraints of the problem and goals is critical to creating opportunities for innovation.

 ### Goals
 Transform the framed problems into a set of goals and use those to kickstart the possibility exploration process.